 In that publication, Chase authored an article on the topic of campaign finance reform titled “The Future of Soft Money in Federal Elections: The 527 Reform Act of 2005 and the First Amendment.”
 Vol. 67:2 (2005).

 Chase earned his undergraduate degree from the Pennsylvania State University in 2003, graduating summa cum laude while studying in the Schreyer Honors College at University Park.
 He attended Penn State on an academic excellence scholarship and was selected into the Phi Beta Kappa Academic Honors Society.

 While at Penn State, Chase was named the Pennsylvania Caddie Scholar of the Year in 2002 by the Philadelphia Golf Association’s J. Wood Platt Caddie Scholarship Trust for earning the highest GPA of all Pennsylvania Caddie-Scholarship recipients.
 Prior to graduating, Chase also worked for the United States Congress in Washington, D.C. and a law firm representing the rights of injured individuals in Scranton, PA.

-Chase is admitted to practice in Pennsylvania, New Jersey and before the federal courts for the Eastern and Middle Districts of Pennsylvania.
+Chase is admitted to practice in Pennsylvania, New Jersey and before the federal courts for the Eastern, Middle and Western Districts of Pennsylvania.

 He is also an active member of the Pennsylvania Bar Association, the Philadelphia Bar Association, the Philadelphia Trial Lawyer’s Association, the American Association for Justice and the Lackawanna Bar Association.
 Chase is also a founding member of the Philadelphia Bar Association’s Landlord-Tenant Appellate Mediation Committee.